mhucka/rsmirror/README.md

 `rsmirror` takes five arguments, one required and two optional:

-* `-c CONFIG` is a required argument; `CONFIG` must be the pathname of a configuration file.
+* `-c` is a required argument; it must be followed by the pathname of a configuration file.
 A sample configuration file is provided as `sample.config` in this directory.

 * `-h` means print a summary of the usage and available arguments.